Anurag2124/bufftacular/README.md

 # Bufftacular
 Description

-Bufftacular is a dynamic and interactive web application designed to help fitness enthusiasts generate personalized workout plans.
-Leveraging the latest in React development, this app allows users to select specific muscle groups and fitness goals, generating tailored workouts to meet individual needs.
+Bufftacular is an interactive React web app styled with Tailwind CSS, enabling users to create personalized workout plans by selecting muscle groups and fitness goals.

 ## Installation